Adelle Stripe: Reception

-Honors
+Of Base Notes: The Scents of a Life, The Telegraph commented that the book 'is a story of family in all its fractures and complexities.'
+The Guardian noted that the memoir 'provides candid and compelling snapshots of a life, much of which is spent in survival mode.'
+A TLS review compared Stripe's portrayal of her mother to Joyce Chilvers in Alan Bennett's A Private Function, 'transposed to the 1980s.'

+Honours

 Stripe was shortlisted for the Portico Prize for Literature and the Gordon Burn Prize for her novel Black Teeth and a Brilliant Smile.
-Ten Thousand Apologies was nominated for the Penderyn Music Book Prize in 2023.
+Ten Thousand Apologies was shortlisted for the Penderyn Music Book Prize in 2023, recognising it as a standout work in the realm of music writing.

+Her PhD thesis on Andrea Dunbar, non-fiction novels and contemporary northern literature was awarded by the University of Huddersfield.

-She was recently announced as a Burgess Fellow by the Centre for New Writing at Manchester University.
+She was an Anthony Burgess Fellow at Manchester University's Centre for New Writing in 2023.

 Personal life

 Stripe grew up in Tadcaster, North Yorkshire, and attended Tadcaster Grammar School.
 She lives in Calderdale and is married to the author Ben Myers.